 Do not service while headlight is hot.
 Serious burns may result.

 Do not touch a halogen lamp with bare fingers.
-Oil from your skin leaves a residue, may cause a hot spot which will shorten the life of the lamp.
+Oil from your skin leaves a residue, causing a hot spot which will shorten the life of the lamp.

-Headlight Lamp Replacement
+Headlight Lamp Replacement and Adjust